gtxaspec/winix_wac6300_retrofit/README.md

 - **ONLY** work on the control PCB replacement as described
 - The 8-pin connector carries only 5V and 12V, but the cable comes from the high voltage power supply - handle with care
 - Keep the power supply module closed - it contains lethal voltages
-- Work with one hand when possible to avoid current path across the heart
 - Use insulated tools
 - Never work on the device while powered
 - If you're not comfortable working near high voltage equipment, seek professional help